hl2vr/hl2vr.github.io/_pages/knownissues.md

 ### Episode 2 doesn't launch, can't find game executable

-Episode 2 gets installed into a folder called "Half-Life 2 VR 2177760", and refuses to launch due to not being able to find the game executable

 This is a Steam bug we cannot fix.
+In some cases, Episode 2 VR gets installed into a folder called "Half-Life 2 VR 2177760", and refuses to launch due to not being able to find the game executable.

-The recommended workaround is to uninstall all 3 mods, then re-install only Episode 2 VRy.
+The recommended workaround is to uninstall all 3 mods (HL2 VR, Ep1 VR, and Ep2 VR).
+Then, re-install only Episode 2 VR.
 It should then install everything into the correct folder.
 You can reinstall HL2 VR and Ep1 VR afterwards.

 <br />